 - Usage note (How is the word used in the specific context of your app?)

-For example, here’s how Facebook explains glossary terms.
+For example, here’s how Facebook explains some of its glossary terms:

-Note that Facebook is very clear about how the word will be used within the context of Facebook’s product.
-For example, they explain which meaning of the word “fan” is relevant here, and they explain what exactly a fan is on Facebook (as opposed to, say, a fan in a soccer stadium).
+Note that Facebook is very clear about how the word will be used within the context of its product.
+For example, they explain which meaning of the word “fan” is relevant here and what exactly a fan is on Facebook (as opposed to, say, a fan in a soccer stadium).

 In some cases, a word may have synonyms within your app, or it may appear in a different form (i.e. with different hyphenation, or in a different tense).
 Make sure to note any such special cases, so that translators don’t miss out on these related terms.

-Before you finalize the glossary, make sure that every translated term has been approved by an independent in-country reviewer.
-When disagreements arise among different reviewers, a good rule of thumb is that the most clear, self-evident translation should be used.
+And just before you finalize the glossary, make sure that every translated term has been approved by an independent in-country reviewer.
+When disagreements arise among different reviewers, a good rule of thumb is that the clearest, most self-evident translation should be used.

-Good translation takes work.
-The more care you put in, the better translation you’ll get.
-A good glossary is a key step in creating a clear, consistent, readable translation —the type of content that makes for a truly global app.
+The more care you put into the translation process, the better translations you’ll get.
+A good translation glossary is a key step in creating a clear, consistent, readable translation — which makes for the type of content that powers global businesses.

-Have any questions about writing translation glossaries?
+Have any questions about creating your own translation glossary?
 Let us know in the comments!
-And if you’re having any problems kickstarting an app localization project, feel free to try out our free consultation service.
+And if you’re having any problems kickstarting a translation or localization project, feel free to try out our free consultation service.
 We’re here to help.